julian-kreis/maude-data-extractor/README.md

 4. **Environment variables (optional)**
-If you have an FDA API key, create a `.env` file in the project root to increase the number of daily API calls you can make:
+If you have an FDA API key, you can create a `.env` file in the project root to increase the number of daily API calls you can make:

 ```
 FDA_API_KEY=your_api_key_here